-Neil made the area come alive with his stories of Captain Cook’s arrival and the various families that travelled through this area and lived at the Bustard Head Lighthouse, Queensland’s first coastal lighthouse and the only operating lighthouse that the public can access.
+Neil made the area come alive with his stories of Captain Cook’s arrival and the various families that travelled through this area and lived at the isolated Bustard Head Lighthouse, Queensland’s first coastal lighthouse and the only operating lighthouse that the public can access.

-We learned about its history and restoration project by volunteer guides who work with the LARC and spend 6 weeks at a time living at the lighthouse to keep it.
+We learned about its history and restoration project from volunteer guides who work with the LARC and spend 6 weeks at a time living at the lighthouse to keep it maintained.

 It’s not a bad job.

-As we climbed the track the 360 degree views over Bustard Bay and Pancake Creek and the mountains behind were truly spectacular.
+As we climbed the track the 360-degree views over Bustard Bay and Pancake Creek and the mountains behind were truly spectacular.

-After our tour of the lighthouse we walked down to the cemetery and on the trip back down the headland, Neil told us all the stories of those buried in the graves.
+After our interpretive tour of the lighthouse we walked down to the cemetery and on the trip back down the headland, Neil told us all the stories of those buried in the graves.

 We quickly discovered why it’s been named ‘The Lighthouse of Tragedy.’
-If you read my post on the Ghost tour at Port Arthur, you know how I sat on the edge of my seat to hear these tales.
+If you read my guide on the Ghost tour at Port Arthur, you know how I sat on the edge of my seat to hear these tales.

 There was the mysterious death of Kate Gibson whose throat was slit from ear to ear.
 The coroner put it down as self-inflicted, but Neil’s sleuthing around has shown him that it is physically impossible for someone to kill themselves in this way.
 All fingers point to the alcoholic husband, Nils, who died not long after of cirrhosis of the liver.

-There were many other deaths of those who lived at the light house caused by shipwrecks, drownings, an abduction, a murder, and several other freak deaths.
+There were many other deaths of those who lived at the lighthouse caused by shipwrecks, drownings, an abduction, a murder, and several other freak deaths.

 A family friend, and the son of a nearby cattle ranch owner, had it in his head that he was the one that would marry Kate.
 He convinced her family that he needed to rescue her from Daniel and he collected her from the station.

 Daniels ambushed them, shooting him in the stomach and disappearing with Edith.
 Despite a massive search, they were never to be seen again.

-After the story appeared on television, Neil had a call from a person claiming to be the great great grand daughter of the two and said theirs was truly a love story.
+After the story appeared on television, Neil had a call from a person claiming to be the great-great granddaughter of the two and said theirs was truly a love story.

 Aww.
 Such a lovely story that would be made into a Hollywood movie!

-Across Jenny Lind Creek is a beautiful picnic area on the northern tip of Middle Island where we enjoyed a lunch of cold cut salad sandwiches, and an afternoon tea of lamingtons and billy tea – that’s tea brewed over a camp fire.
+Across Jenny Lind Creek is a beautiful picnic area on the northern tip of Middle Island where we enjoyed a lunch of cold-cut salad sandwiches, and an afternoon tea of lamingtons and billy tea – that’s tea brewed over a campfire.

 Because of the slight chill in the air and water, we opted out of skimming out across the water in a grand finale and instead stopped on the sand flat at the bottom of the hill.